Read Our FAQS

-No, unless it’s with the approval and recommendation of your therapist or teacher.
-Sing to Say is designed to be an extension, not a replacement, for your current recommended AAC tools.
+Not unless it’s with the approval and recommendation of your therapist or teacher.
+Sing to Say is designed to be an extension, not a replacement, for your current recommended AAC tools if you are using them.
 If your child is demonstrating success with Sing to Say we recommend discussing options with your therapist.

 Do you recommend modeling with Sing to Say?